 It’s important to strike an appropriate balance between involvement and letting go.
 Your child will likely require time to settle into the new year or term and it may take some time to gauge realistically how your child is doing academically, socially and emotionally.

-Communicating with teachers too early could put pressure on your child to perform and not give a true reflection of their skills, as the early syllabus is often a recap of the previous year’s work.
-On the other hand, if you have a sense that your child is not coping it is useful to be in regular contact with their teacher.
-As a parent you want to know from early on if they’re struggling so you’re able to assist where necessary, and it is acceptable to expect this communication from your child’s teachers.
+Communicating with teachers too early could put pressure on your child to perform.
+On the other hand, if you have a sense that your child is not coping it’s useful to be in regular contact with their teacher.
+As a parent you want to know from early on if they’re struggling so you’re able to assist where necessary, and it’s reasonable to expect this communication from your child’s teachers.

 What level of communication can I expect?